-We Belong Together is a campaign of the National Domestic Workers Alliance and the National Asian Pacific American Women's Forum, with the participation of women’s organizations, immigrant rights groups, children, and families across the country.
+We Belong Together is a campaign of the National Domestic Workers Alliance with the participation of women’s organizations, immigrant rights groups, children, and families across the country.

-We Belong Together is a campaign to mobilize women in support of common sense immigration policies that will keep families together and empower women.
+We Belong Together aims to mobilize women in support of common sense immigration policies that will keep families together and empower women.
 Immigration reform is rarely thought of as a women’s issue, but in fact it is central to the fight for women’s equality.
 Millions of immigrant women who are part of the fabric of our communities, workplaces, and schools are blocked from achieving their full potential because of a broken immigration system.
 They perform essential jobs, like taking care of our children and our aging parents, and are central to family and community well-being.

 We believe that we have a responsibility to help our neighbors—no matter where they were born—and that all our children deserve a brighter future.
 As women, we especially know the importance of sticking together.
 We wouldn’t be where we are without the help and support of the women in our lives—our mothers, sisters, teachers, daughters and friends.
-As Americans, we honor and celebrate our nation’s unique commitment to protecting families and giving equal opportunities and respect to women and girls.
+We honor and celebrate our nation’s commitment to protecting families and giving equal opportunities and respect to women and girls.
 This commitment must be reflected in our immigration laws as well.

 Our current immigration system is not working for people born in the United States or for people born abroad.
-Any meaningful reform of our immigration system must include a fair and generous process that ensures that immigrant women have the opportunity to take care of themselves and their families, and bring their numerous contributions and talents to strengthen the United States of America.
-Specifically, immigration reform must:
+We need an immigration system that respects the dignity of all women, ensures that immigrant women have the opportunity to take care of themselves and their families, and allows them to bring their numerous contributions and talents to strengthen the United States of America.